Roakz/bender_bending_rodriguez/README.md

 ### Gameboard

 The gameboard was created for gameboard specific logic.
-ATN This basically just validates movements before they can occur.
-TO ensure the robot is in bounds.
+ATM This basically just validates movements before they can occur to ensure the robot is in bounds.

 ### Robot

-The robot class, modelled on Bender Bending Rodriguez the famous futurama robot, Is keeping track of Bender and where he is at / which direction he is facing.
+The robot class, modelled on Bender Bending Rodriguez the famous futurama robot, is keeping track of Bender and where he is at / which direction he is facing.
 It also takes care of if Bender was initially placed and provides benders reporting functionality.

 ### CommandValidator